kubrickfr/avsc-wiki/API.md

   + `ackVoidMessages` {Boolean} By default, using `void` as response type will mark the corresponding message as one-way.
 When this option is set, `void` becomes equivalent to `null`.
+  + `delimitedCollections` {Boolean} The parser will be default support collections (`array` items and `map` values) even when they aren't surrounded by `</>` markers; this tends to lead to cleaner inline declarations.
+You can disable this extensions by setting this option.
   + `importHook(path, kind, cb)` {Function} Function called to load each file.
     The default will look up the files in the local file-system and load them via `fs.readFile`. `kind` is one of `'idl'`, `'protocol'`, or `'schema'` depending on the kind of import requested. *In the browser, no default is provided.*
+  + `typeRefs` {Object} Type references, used to expand custom type names.
+This option defaults to values compatible with the Java implementation.
 + `cb(err, schema)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.